Peter was one of the first people I got to

 you can rest assured that the History Department will carry on its great

 tradition of dedication to teaching.
-We will follow your example, and we
+We will follow your example, and

 will not let you down.